TITLE 77: PUBLIC HEALTH

 1) General Requirements.
 An emergency radio communication system is desirable in each facility.
 If installed, this system shall be self-sufficient in time of emergency and shall also be linked with the available community system and State emergency medical network system, including connections with police, fire, and civil defense system.

 2) Earthquakes.
-In regions where local experience shows that earthquakes have caused loss of life or extensive property damage, buildings and structures shall be designed to withstand the force assumptions specified in the BOCA National Building Code.
-Seismic zones are identified on the map in Section 518.Illustration A.
+In areas where local experience shows that earthquakes have caused loss of life or extensive property damage, buildings and structures shall be designed to withstand the force assumptions specified in the International Building Code.

 3) Tornadoes and Floods.
 Special provisions shall be made in the design of buildings in regions where local experience shows loss of life or damage to buildings resulting from tornadoes or floods.